Atom Or Ion Worksheet Answer Key

 Isotopes

 Isotopes are variants of an element that have the same number of protons but different numbers of neutrons.
-For example, carbon-12 ((^{12}C)) and carbon-14 ((^{14}C)) are isotopes of carbon.
+To give you an idea, carbon-12 ((^{12}C)) and carbon-14 ((^{14}C)) are isotopes of carbon.
 Both have 6 protons, but carbon-12 has 6 neutrons, while carbon-14 has 8 neutrons.

 Electron Configuration